 College of Science and Health > Academics > Speech Language Pathology > Graduate Program > Speech Language Pathology (MS)

-You’ll take classes that will focus on three areas:
+You’ll take classes that will focus on:

 Here, you’ll gain critical thinking, problem solving and interpersonal skills you need to become an independent clinical practitioner.
 You’ll be trained to work in a variety of settings, including schools, hospitals, clinics and private practice.